ForgottenGlory/Living-Skyrim-3/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Open a new bug report
 title: ''
-labels: Dev Team, New Bug
+labels: New Bug
-assignees: JaceVenture, TwistedModding, daffodilian, MagnusHellfire, JaxomofRuatha
+assignees: ''

 ---